 IUL vs. buy term and invest the rest: The Earnings

-Do you remember the year 2000 through 2010?
-Many in the financial industry refer to this as the lost decade.
-According to Investopedia, “the period from 2000 to 2009 was a true ‘lost decade’ for most U.S. households, as steep declines in real estate and stock prices resulted in massive wealth erosion.
-The S&P 500 recorded its worst ever 10-year performance in that decade, with a total return including dividends of -9.1%, which was even worse than its performance during the 1930s depression.”
+the period from 2000 to 2009 was a true ‘lost decade’ for most U.S. households, as steep declines in real estate and stock prices resulted in massive wealth erosion.
+The S&P 500 recorded its worst ever 10-year performance in that decade, with a total return including dividends of -9.1%, which was even worse than its performance during the 1930s depression.
 An IUL policy eliminates the damage an extended economic downturn will reek on your family’s financial stability.

 This basic comparison will be considered too simple for the financial professionals out there, and that’s a good thing.
 Retirement planning should be left to financial planning professionals and not TV and Radio personalities.
-It should be a personal decision for individuals and couples to make after getting the advice of someone who has professional credentials, like a license.
+It should be a personal decision for individuals and couples to make after getting advice from someone who has professional credentials, like a license to practice.

 Getting Cheaper Life Insurance

-First thing is first, regardless of which type of plan you’re buying, is to stop tobacco usage.
-Smokers have a much higher risk of suffering from a heart attack or being diagnosed with cancer, and the insurance company is going to offset the risk by charging much higher premiums.
-Smokers and tobacco users are going to pay minimum, twice as much for their insurance coverage compared to what a non-user is going to pay.
-If you want to save money, cut the cigarettes.
+The first thing is regardless of which type of plan you’re buying, it is to stop tobacco usage.
+Smokers have a much higher risk of suffering from a heart attack or being diagnosed with cancer, and the insurance company is going to offset the risk by charging much higher premiums, and it could be as much as double!

 Another way to save money would be to improve your health.
-With either type of plan, you’re the insurance company is going to require you undergo a physical exam.
+With either type of plan, your insurance company is likely going to require you to undergo a physical exam.
 The outcome of the physical is going to impact how much you pay in premiums.
 If you want to save money, improve your overall health.

-We know deciding which kind of plan can be difficult.
-There are dozens of factors to consider, but we are here to walk you through the decision-making process.
-Our experienced agents have years of experience working with all types of clients across the country.
+We know that deciding which kind of plan to purchase can be difficult.
+There are dozens of factors to consider, but we’re here to walk you through the decision-making process.
+Our insurance professionals have years of experience working with all types of clients across the country.